International Counselling and Community Psychology (ICCP)

-Masters of Arts in Family and Couples Counseling
+Masters of Arts in Family and Child Counseling

-This program will prepare students to work as counseling psychologists who provide counseling to families and couples struggling with psychosocial issues.
+This program will prepare students to provide counseling to families and children struggling with psychosocial issues.
 The program will also expose students to methods of psychological practice that are culturally appropriate to Egypt and the region.
-Graduates are able to understand, respect and work with the culture and traditions of the people by introducing them to multicultural and family-oriented models
+Graduates are expected to consider the central role of the family in their understanding and treatment of psychological problems.

 The applicant should have a minimum of 3.0 GPA in undergraduate studies; if the student has an MA in a related field already, a 3.0 GPA will also be expected at that level.
-The applicant should have also completed an undergraduate major in psychology and/or the completion of a minimum of 18 credits in psychology, including courses in Introduction to Psychology, Personality Theory, Human Development, Research Design, Statistics, and Psychopathology.
+The applicant should have also completed an undergraduate major in psychology and/or the completion of a minimum of 15 credits (or equivalent) in psychology or related social/behavioral sciences including: Statistics, Research Design, and Psychopathology.

 The applicant should demonstrate proficiency in the English language in accordance with the AUC standards